Cousin Bette: Passion, vice, and virtue

 The question of Adeline's virtue is similarly complicated.
 Although she is forgiving to the point of absurdity, she is often considered more of a dupe than a martyr.
 Some have compared her to Balzac's title character in Le Père Goriot, who sacrifices himself for his daughters.
 As Bellos puts it: "Adeline's complicity with Hector certainly makes her more interesting as a literary character, but it undermines her role as the symbol of virtue in the novel."
 This complicity reaches an apex when she unsuccessfully attempts to sell her affections to Crevel (who has since lost interest) in order to repay her husband's debts.
 Her flirtation with prostitution is sometimes considered more egregious than Valérie's overt extortion, since Adeline is soiling her own dignity in the service of Baron Hulot's infidelity.
 For the remainder of the novel, Adeline trembles uncontrollably, a sign of her weakness.
 Later, when she visits the singer Josépha (on whom her husband once doted), Adeline is struck by the splendor earned by a life of materialistic seduction.
 She wonders aloud if she is capable of providing the carnal pleasures Hulot seeks outside of their home.

 Ultimately, both vice and virtue fail.
 Valérie is devoured by Montés' poison, a consequence of her blithe attitude toward his emotion.
 Bette is unsuccessful in her effort to crush her cousin's family, and dies (as one critic puts it) "in the margins".
 Adeline's Catholic mercy, on the other hand, fails to redeem her husband, and her children are similarly powerless – as Victorin finally admits on the novel's last page.
-Like Raphael de Valentin in Balzac's 1831 novel La Peau de chagrin, Hulot is left with nothing but "vouloir": desire, a force which is both essential for human existence and eventually apocalyptic.
+Like Raphael de Valentin in Balzac's 1831 novel La Peau de chagrin, Hulot is left with nothing but "vouloir": desire, a force which is essential for human existence and eventually apocalyptic.